Subathra19/linkedin-skill-assessments-quizzes/t-sql/t-sql-quiz.md

 - [ ] UPDATE Students SET last_name='Smith' AND email = 'dsmith@rouxacademy.com' WHERE id='56295';
 - [ ] UPDATE Students SET last_name='Smith' AND email = 'dsmith@rouxacademy.com' WHERE id=56295;
 - [x] UPDATE Students SET last_name='Smith', email = 'dsmith@rouxacademy.com' WHERE id=56295;

+#### Q34.
+You would like to have a record added to a TableB every time a record is modified in TableA.
+What technique should you look at implementing?

+- [ ] You should create a DML trigger on the server.
+- [ ] You should create a DDL trigger on the database.
+- [ ] You should create a DML trigger on TableA.
+- [x] You should create a DML trigger on TableB.